eegli/bitcoin/readme.md

 - `limit` (int), `offset` (int), `sort` ("asc" or "desc")

-Both endpoints have sensible defaults and do not support a limit > 100.
+Both endpoints have sensible defaults (`asc` sort, limit `10`, offset `0`) and do not support a limit > 100.

+As of now, there's no pagination for the transactions of a block (`/blocks/:height`).
+For the UZH blockchain, this is not an issue, since the blocks are rather small (>= 18 transactions) but a real implementation would need to account for this.

 ### Testing